jporeilly/IIoT-Core--Demo/01--Pre-flight/preflight.md

 <em>Install Docker / Docker Compose</em>

-The following script prepares an Ubuntu 20.04 server for DC 7.0.
+The following script prepares a RHEL 8.4 server for IIoT Core 5.0.
-Docker Registry is installed with a HTTP connection.
+Docker Registry is installed with a HTTP connection (insecure).

 ``run the script:``
 ```